By Jonathan Greig

-District leaders are unpaid but generally work to encourage local residents to be more engaged in the community politically, champion pertinent local issues within the country’s executive committee and vote to elect Democratic party leaders or judicial candidates.
+District leaders are unpaid but generally work to encourage local residents to be more engaged in the community politically, champion pertinent local issues within the county’s executive committee and vote to elect Democratic party leaders or judicial candidates.

 Pierre, born in Haiti and raised in the Flatbush area, has worked ardently to promote and encourage increased political engagement within the Haitian-American community in the 42nd District.
 With the help of powerful Haitian-American Assemblywoman and female district leader Rodneyse Bichotte, he has been able to consolidate political influence in the area and give local residents a platform to voice concerns about pressing issues like immigration, housing and jobs.

 He releases a monthly email for job opportunities and housing openings that local residents can sign up for all while canvassing and building coalitions with other party officials.
 He’s tried to become a resource for some of the 5,200 Haitians in New York City that will be affected by the Trump administration’s decision to terminate their temporary protected status on July 22, 2019.
 This will force thousands of families to make unconscionable decisions about whether to take American-born children and family members back to Haiti with them or leave them behind.